parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 A typical patch might consist of:

-- An _oscillator_, which generates an audio signal in the form of some periodic wave form, e.g. sine, triangle, sawtooth or rectangular waves.
+- One or more _oscillators_, which generate audio signals in the form of some periodic wave form, e.g. sine, triangle, sawtooth or rectangular waves.

-- A _filter_, which allows some audio frequencies to pass through unchanged, while attenuating (reducing the amplitude) of other frequencies.
+- One or more _filters_, which allow some audio frequencies to pass through unchanged, while attenuating (reducing the amplitude) of other frequencies.

 - An _amplifier_, which modifies the signal's _gain_, i.e. the audio wave form's
   overall amplitude.